 Sammy was further obsessed by movie trivia – as anyone who has read his book Hollywood in a Suitcase would know – and used to hold competitions with another film buff, Mel Tormé, in which they would try to catch each other out with some small detail of motion picture history.
 The two even went head-to-head with one another on the 1969 celebrity movie trivia game show The Movie Game.
 The show’s host Army Archerd later recalled “the stars were serious about displaying their savvy about Hollywood and the two best-informed players turned out to be Sammy Davis, Jr. and Mel Tormé.”

-This was Sammy’s second album utilising the services of Buddy Bregman as arranger and conductor, and Bregman shared duties with Morty Stevens on six titles each.
+This was Sammy’s second album utilising the services of Buddy Bregman as arranger and conductor, and Bregman split duties with Sammy’s regular musical director, Morty Stevens.
 All 12 cuts were recorded across a two-day session in New York in June 1959, six with full strings, six without strings.

 Sammy is in good form throughout (although some of the slower numbers lack a little bit of depth), and his performance is summarised by Burt Korall on the LP’s liner notes as “a happy blend of show business, romance, seriousness and pulsation”.
 A fair summary of the album, and indeed of Sammy Davis, Jr. himself.